 Jerome was the first man to share world 100-yard and 100 m records.
 While attending the University of Oregon on an athletic scholarship in 1960, Jerome ran the 100 m in 10.0 sec, tying German Armin Hary’s world record; in 1962 he ran the 100 yards in 9.2 sec, equaling the mark of Frank Budd and Bob Hayes.

-Born September 30, 1940 in Prince Albert, Saskatchewan , Jerome broke the 31-year-old Canadian record for the 220-yard sprint at age 18 – held by 1928 double Olympic gold medalist Percy Williams.
+Jerome was born September 30, 1940 in Prince Albert, Saskatchewan.
+He broke the 31-year-old Canadian record for the 220-yard sprint at age 18 – held by 1928 double Olympic gold medalist Percy Williams.
 A year later he emerged as an international sensation by equaling the world record for 100 meters by clocking 10.0 seconds at the Canadian Olympic Trials in Saskatoon.
 That effort marked the young Canadian as one of the sprinters to watch at the upcoming 1960 Summer Olympic Games in Rome.

 But what should have been a promising Olympic debut for Jerome became instead the first of many difficult trials that served as a test of the athlete’s personal motto: Never Give Up.
 Jerome pulled a muscle in the 100-metre semi-finals in Rome and was out of the competition.
 Two years later, at the 1962 British Empire and Commonwealth Games in Perth, Australia, world record holder Jerome pulled up lame and finished last in the 100-yard final.
 The media lambasted him as “a quitter” even as tests confirmed he had suffered severely torn left thigh muscles that would keep him out of competition for all of 1963, with a possible prognosis of never again being able to compete.